pagullo-soft-dev/kstructs/README.md

   myStruct.commit(recordSize)
   ```

-Of course, we are using constants for offsets, but in any real application you will probably ask the external application for the offsets and structure size with some kind of handshake mechansm.
+Of course, we are using constants for offsets, but in any real application you will probably ask the external application for the offsets and structure size with some kind of handshake mechanism.
 Now that we have a ``myStruct`` ``Struct``, we can use it and the defined fields to access raw memory safely, as follows:

 ``` Kotlin
    val itemCount = 5L